SugarF0x/nuxt-3-yandex-cloud-spa-template/README.md

 * API Gateway: forward every path of `/api/*` to the server; the rest - to the bucket (SSL included)
 * DNS Record: forward every specified bucket id request to API gateway
 * Managed YDB: instande with an empty read-to-use users table
+* Lockbox: all env variables defined in `.env.local` will be pushed there and then auto added to server `process.env`

 To deploy run `yarn bd` to build and deploy both front-end and back-end, or run these separately: